On Data-Driven Stochastic Output-Feedback Predictive Control: Data-Driven Stochastic Output Feedback

-\end{proof} One key difference between the above result and the approach of \cite{DePersis19} is that \eqref{eq:IK} utilizes the known matrix components $\bar{A}$ and $\bar{B}$ appearing in \eqref{eq:extended_dyna}, while \cite{DePersis19} treat the system matrices $\left[\widetilde{A}~\widetilde{B}\right]$ as unknown.
-With the data-driven surrogate $MH$ of $A_K$, we turn to the data-driven construction of $K$, $P$, and $\Gamma$.
+One key difference between the above result and the approach of \cite{DePersis19} is that the above utilizes the known matrix components $\bar{A}$ and $\bar{B}$ appearing in \eqref{eq:extended_dyna}, while \cite{DePersis19} treats the system matrices $[\widetilde{A}~\widetilde{B}]$ as unknown.

+With the data-driven surrogate $SH$ of $A_K$, we turn to the data-driven construction of $K$, $P$, and $\Gamma$.
 Observe that the Lyapunov equality \eqref{eq:PK} is equivalent to